plantuml/plantuml-eclipse/README.md

 This bundle is automatically built and published on an Eclipse update site (this repo's GitHub pages publish a composite update site with PlantUML library and PlantUML4Eclipse plug-ins) as soon as there is a new PlantUML release (see GitHub workflows).
-The net.sourceforge.plantuml.library bundle uses the EPL licensed version of the PlantUML library.
+The net.sourceforge.plantuml.library bundle uses the EPL-licensed version of the PlantUML library.

 # Main plugins (net.sourceforge.plantuml.)
 - eclipse - core Eclipse integration, including the extension point for providing diagrams